Master of Science in Engineering - General (Online, Part-Time)

 Admissions Requirements

-If you have not earned one of the above degrees, the following courses are prerequisites:
+If you have not earned and engineering or engineering technology degree, the following courses are prerequisites for admission:

 CURRENT UNDERGRADUATE STUDENTS

-Currently enrolled University of Toledo undergraduates may apply for the early admissions B.S./M.S. program and take up to 9 credit hours of graduate course work that can be applied towards the M.S. degree while completing the B.S. degree.
+If you are a currently enrolled University of Toledo undergraduate student in engineering or engineering technology, you may apply for the early admissions B.S./M.S. program and take up to 9 credit hours of graduate course work that can be applied towards the M.S. degree while completing the B.S. degree.
 Consult with your academic advisor to determine your eligibility for the B.S./M.S. program.

 Application Process

-Admission is determined on an individual basis and take into account the applicant’s previous educational record and professional experience.
-Applications accepted at any time, there is no application deadline.
+Admission is determined individually and considers your previous educational record and professional experience.
+Applications are accepted at any time, there is no application deadline.
 The application packet consists of:

 GRaduate Tuition